ao-labs-123/subject-inference-ja/docs/en/README.md

 The ultimate goal is to establish a foundation for dialogue AI that minimizes misinterpretation, particularly in high-stakes domains such as healthcare, legal consultation, and fraud prevention.

+Approach
+This project models conversational understanding as a multi-stage process, including:
+	•	Context validation
+	•	Intent estimation
+	•	Causal relationship analysis
+	•	Structural and modifier parsing
+	•	Minimal, targeted clarification when necessary

+This design aims to prevent misinterpretation before it occurs.